bootstrap-vue/bootstrap-vue/src/components/table/README.md

-For accessibility reasons (specifically for color blind users, or users with color contrast issues), it is highly recommended to always provide some other visual means of conveying that a row is selected, such as a vritual columns as shown in the example below.
+For accessibility reasons (specifically for color blind users, or users with color contrast issues), it is highly recommended to always provide some other visual means of conveying that a row is selected, such as a virtual columns as shown in the example below.

 ```html
 <template>